 What is Atlassian Confluence?

 Atlassian Confluence is a web-based collaborative software that enables organizations to create a corporate wiki and manage their content.
 It provides an open workspace that teams can use to create, revise, review, and finalize many types of content.
 Teams of all sizes and types can use Confluence for various purposes, including managing mission-critical projects and creating a space to facilitate team collaboration.
+This is part of an extensive series of guides about software development.

 Confluence software: key features